athomasoriginal/starterkit-wagtail/{{cookiecutter.repo_name}}/README.rst

 welcome to **{{cookiecutter.repo_name}}**!
 The following is a step-by-step guide to get this project running on your local environment.

-.. note:: The following has been tested on OSX and Linux.
-Windows may require some additional setup.
+.. note:: The following will work on OSX.
+Further, I missed this in the instructions, but for the time being you will need to manually create your role and database in Postgres.app.

 Prerequisites
 =============